hugsy/proxenet/docs/mitm.md

    1. The Windows hosts of the victims will get poisoned by `Responder` to point the WPAD NetBios name to our hosts.
-   2. Whenever, the victim will use their web browser setup in "Auto-configuration".
+   2. Browsers setup in "Auto-configuration" mode are vulnerable.
    3. Every HTTP request will go through `proxenet` and the response will be poisoned with whatever content you setup.
    4. Enjoy the free shells !